lando/lando/docs/dev/api/tasks.md

 <a name="module_tasks.event_task-CMD-answers"></a>

 ### "event:task-CMD-answers"
-Event that allows altering of argv or inquirer before a command is run
+Event that allows altering of argv or inquirer before interactive prompts are run

 **Kind**: event emitted by [<code>tasks</code>](#module_tasks)
 **Since**: 3.0.0